ArnabUshna24/Fake-News-Detection/README.md

 ## Overview
-This project aims to give prediction about a news article - whether it is real or fake.
+This project aims to give prediction about news articles - whether they are real or fake.
 It serves following aspects:

 * Retrieving and accessing the target `.csv` file;
 * Cleaning the data and preprocessing them;